Canada Pardon & Record Suspension

 How do I Apply for a Pardon or Record Suspension?

-We assist individuals across Canada with: (a) the RCMP Criminal Record Search—digital or ink; (b) ordering of Court Documents, Military Conduct Sheet and Requests for Local Police Checks; (c) preparation and submission of the Pardon or Record Suspension Application and supporting documents to the PBC’s Pardon Unit; (d) issues regarding good conduct criteria and measurable benefit; and (e) emergency applications (PBC is not granting emergencies at this time…however, will endeavor to get your Pardon or Record Suspension application to the PBC at the earliest opportunity via courier services with regards to all requests).
+We assist individuals across Canada with the entire record suspension process including: (a) the RCMP Criminal Record Search—digital or ink; (b) ordering of Court Documents, Military Conduct Sheet and Requests for Local Police Record Checks; (c) preparation and submission of the Pardon or Record Suspension Application and supporting documents to the Parole Board of Canada – PBC Pardon Unit; (d) issues regarding good conduct criteria and measurable benefit; and (e) emergency applications.
+The PBC is not granting emergencies at this time.
+However, will endeavor to get your Pardon or Record Suspension application to the PBC at the earliest opportunity via courier services with regards to all requests).
 Our applicants also receive the following FREE SERVICES:

 - U.S. Admissibility Review.
 If upon review of your criminal record and relevant court documents we determine you to be admissible to the United States, we will give you a letter confirming the same—which you carry with you on your travel to avoid the risk of refusal.